isomerpages/govtech-gobusiness-main/_covid-faqs/resumption-biz-activities-phase12/implementing-safe-management-measures.md

   - title: Do I need to implement split teams for my employees?
     content: |
-      Split team arrangements are no longer mandatory.
+      No. Split team arrangements are no longer mandatory.
 Nonetheless, you can continue to adopt such arrangements for business continuity purposes.

   - title: In an office setting, would leaving an empty desk marked (e.g. with a cross) suffice for safe distancing?
 For barriers between workstations, are there guidelines for how high they need to be?
     content: |